Gelvey/Task-Master/discord_bot/README.md

 The bot should now:
 - Connect to Discord
 - Initialize the forum thread sync and dashboard
+- Pin Important (critical) forum posts to keep them at the top
 - Sync slash commands
 - Load persisted message IDs and reminder tracking from database
 - Start listening for interactions